Bennachie Wildlife Group

 The group regularly bring in experts to learn more about wildlife such as mammal tracking, dawn chorus walk’s , pink-footed geese watching, learn about different habitats such as bogs and heathlands

-We are now developing a programme for 2019.
 The Bennachie Wildlife Group is a sub-group of the Bailies.
-Everyone is welcome, all we ask is that people become members of the Bailies of Bennachie.
+Everyone is welcome; all we ask is that attendees become members of the Bailies of Bennachie.
+There are new plans currently being drawn up for the next activities, which will be sent directly to those who sign up to the Wildlife Group.
+Do this by adding your name via the Volunteering Form.